mitin001/transcriber/blog/books/levitt-dubner/2014-think-like-a-freak/2-three-hardest-words.md

 # 2. The Three Hardest Words in the English Language

+People will always give themselves a favorable review on a self-assessment.
+When asked to rate their ability, most people think that they're better than average.
+Even for something as casual as the driving ability, the discrepancy is staggering.

+> When asked to rate their driving skills, roughly 80 percent of respondents rated themselves better than the average driver.

+Perhaps for this reason, people feel safer in cars than in planes and prefer to drive themselves vs. let the driverless car drive them autonomously.
+We are poor judges of our ability to keep ourselves safe.

+> Despite spending more time with themselves than with any other person, people often have surprisingly poor insight into their skills and abilities.

+People don't know a lot of things—they don't even know themselves—, and yet, they're not willing to admit not knowing something, even when it's not knowable.

 How would you answer questions 3 and 4?

 > Those questions were unanswerable—there simply wasn’t enough information given in the story.
 And yet a whopping 76 percent of the children answered these questions either yes or no. Kids who try to bluff their way through a simple quiz like this are right on track for careers in business and politics, where almost no one ever admits to not knowing anything.
 It has long been said that the three hardest words to say in the English language are _I love you_.
 We heartily disagree!
 For most people, it is much harder to say _I don’t know_.
 That’s a shame, for until you can admit what you don’t yet know, it’s virtually impossible to learn what you need to.